shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/4_Python_Environments_and_Packages.md

 └─────────────────────────────┘       each project: its own toolbox
 ```

 Each project gets its own sealed-off "kitchen."
 Project A can keep `pandas 1.5` happily forever, while Project B uses `pandas 2.2`, and neither knows or cares about the other.
-This is **the standard, expected way to work on any Python project** — including every project in this series.
+This is **the standard, expected way to work on any Python project** including every project in this series.
 From this point on, you should create a fresh virtual environment for every new project folder.

 ---

-## Part 4 — Creating and Activating a Virtual Environment
+## Part 4 - Creating and Activating a Virtual Environment

-Python includes the tool to create virtual environments built in — it's called `venv` (lowercase, part of Python itself, not a separate install).
+Python includes the tool to create virtual environments built in, it's called `venv` (lowercase, part of Python itself, not a separate install).

 ### Step 1: Navigate to Your Project